 -iand you must substitute your login user name after

-rootand open a terminal window to execute the following dnsmasq command:
+Open a terminal window to execute the following dnsmasq command with escalated privileges:

-- Continue to hold the reset button until you see output information from the computer window where you ran the dnsmasq command, which should happen after about 10 seconds.
-Release the reset button as the computer starts communicating with the node.
-When you see the “sent” message, this indicates success, and the node has downloaded the image and will reboot.
-You can now <ctrl>C or kill dnsmasq.
+With the unit powered off, press and hold the reset button on the radio while powering on the device.
+Continue to hold the reset button until you see output information from the computer window where you ran the dnsmasq command, which should happen after 20-30 seconds.
+Release the reset button when you see the “sent” message, which indicates success, and you can now <ctrl>-C or end dnsmasq.

 config.inifile.
 Directly under the

 [dhcp]tag, add the following line:

 filesfolder under the Tiny PXE server directory location.

 Start the Tiny PXE server exe and select your computer’s Ethernet IP address from the dropdown list called

 Option 54 [DHCP Server], making sure to check the